نوع مقاله : مقاله مروری

 نویسندگان [English]

-The plant (including cereal) response to salt stress typically unfolds in two distinct phases: initially, osmotic stress; subsequently, ionic toxicity followed by secondary stresses such as oxidative stress and nutritional imbalances.
-At the physiological level, plants confront salt stress by utilizing efficient systems for ion uptake and distribution, maintaining osmotic balance and accumulating protective compounds.
-At the biochemical level, activation of antioxidant systems and synthesis of compatible solutes such as proline—are among the principal strategies to mitigate oxidative damage triggered by salinity.
-On the molecular level, complex networks of transcription factors and functional genes (for example, NHX1, HKT1, SOS and P5CS) coordinate the salt‐stress response.
-Key signaling pathways including the MAPK cascade and the SOS (Salt-Overly Sensitive) pathway play central roles in transducing the stress signal and initiating defense responses.
-The identification of quantitative trait loci (QTLs) associated with salt tolerance and candidate genes has advanced our understanding of the genetic basis of this trait.
-Since salt tolerance is a quantitative (polygenic) trait controlled by multiple genes, its molecular processes are regulated via extensive regulatory networks comprising transcription factors and functional genes.
-Pathways such as MAPK and SOS have been widely studied in cereals, and the present findings draw on research specific to those crops; for example, in rice the SOS1, SOS2 and SOS3 genes enhance salt tolerance by mediating sodium efflux from the cytosol, thereby preventing ionic toxicity.
-Additionally, the accumulation of protective compounds (e.g., proline) and activation of antioxidant defenses are critically involved in maintaining cellular integrity under saline conditions.
+RResults and Discussion: Salinity stress in most plants typically occurs in two distinct phases, first osmotic stress, followed by ionic toxicity, leading to secondary stresses such as oxidative stress and nutritional imbalances.
+From a physiological perspective, plants cope with salinity stress by employing effective systems that regulate ion uptake and distribution, maintain osmotic balance, and accumulate protective compounds.
+At the biochemical level, the activation of antioxidant systems and the production of compatible solutes such as proline are key strategies for mitigating the oxidative stress induced by salinity.
+At the molecular level, complex networks of transcription factors and functional genes including NHX1, HKT1, SOS, and P5CS are responsible for coordinating the stress response.
+Key signaling pathways, such as the MAPK cascade and the SOS pathway, play a central role in transducing stress signals and activating defense responses.
+The molecular processes salt tolerance are coordinated through extensive regulatory networks comprising transcription factors and functional genes.
+The MAPK and SOS pathways have been extensively studied in cereals, and our understanding of salt tolerance is grounded in research specifically focused on these plants.
+For instance, the SOS1, SOS2, and SOS3 genes in rice enhance salt tolerance by facilitating sodium ion efflux from cells and preventing ionic toxicity.
+Furthermore, the accumulation of osmolytic compounds (including proline) and the activation of antioxidant systems play a crucial role in maintaining cellular integrity in plants under salinity stress.

 کلیدواژهها [English]